 WHAT IS SCOUTHIKE?

 Each Activity is a Patrol-based exercise provided by Leaders, Rovers and Venturers.
-Those which are not purely fun are based on Scout Skills, usually linked to a requirement from the Explorer Level Award Scheme.
+Those which are not purely fun are based on Scout Skills, usually linked to a requirement in the Core Outdoor Adventure Skills , stage 3 or 4 of the Achievement Pathways.
 Patrols are assessed at each Activity as a team in four aspects: "Leadership", "Planning", "Attitude and Enthusiasm" and "Overall Achievement".
 The total of their weekend scores determine if they are Gold, Silver, Bronze or Competition standard.
 Competitive Patrols earning Gold Standard, are "Co-holders" of the Annual Scouthike Trophy and have the right to proudly display it at Group and other special occasions.
-Learner patrols all receive a Competition pennant.
+Learner patrols all receive a Competitive pennant.